THE OAKLAND LITERACY SYMPOSIUM

 How do we build a future where every young person is on a path to learn and love to read, and thrive in school and beyond?

-Join us for this two-day virtual event bringing educators, youth development professionals, leaders, design thinkers, and change makers together to learn, strategize, elevate, and collaborate.
+Keep an eye out for next year's event, bringing educators, youth development professionals, leaders, design thinkers, and change makers together to learn, strategize, elevate, and collaborate.

 Literacy & Justice for All: Oakland Literacy Symposium is Oakland Literacy Coalition's inaugural conference that aims to break down barriers, highlight best practices, and elevate local solutions.